cehdeti/starthere/README.md

 that you are starting a new project from the `starthere` app and replace some strings, do additional setup, etc.

-**DO NOT** run `./bin/setup` in the `starthere` project.
+**DO NOT** run `make setup` in the `starthere` project.
 Lots of mess to clean up if you do that.
 Clone then run it in a different project folder.
 # <<REMOVE_END>>
 # <<PROJECT>>